St. Mary's-Colgan High School: 2010s

+a small event space or meeting room for the parish/school called Guadalupe Hall.

+In the 2018-19 school year, the Communities System began.
+It consisted of organizing the student body into houses, similar to homerooms, with a mixture of grades in each house.
+Within the high school, three houses form each community.
+The students chose to name their communities:

+St. Padre Pio, St. Teresa of Calcutta and St. Maximilian Kolbe.
+Three seniors and three juniors serve as the captains.
+The community system fosters the building of relationships across grade and class boundaries.
+State championships won through the decade included boys' golf, softball, and baseball.

+2020s

+Due to the outbreak of COVID-19, in-person school attendance was cancelled the week prior to spring break.
+There were no spring sports and the spring play, Joseph and the Amazing Technicolor Dreamcoat, was cancelled after weeks of rehearsal.
+There was no prom, senior retreat, May Crowning or graduation.
+Volunteers delivered sack lunches to the homes of students who signed up.
+All Masses were cancelled.
+During the 2020s, the girls' golf program three-peated from 2020-2022.
+The school also won a state championship in softball.

 Athletic activities

-St. Mary's Colgan provides a wide variety of athletic programs.
+St. Mary's-Colgan provides a wide variety of athletic programs.
 Athletic teams are known as the "Panthers" and classified as a 2A school according to the KSHSAA.

 Football

-One of the most successful sports programs at St. Mary's Colgan is the football team, which has won seven state championships and has produced several collegiate athletes.
-From 1974 to 2003, the St. Mary's Colgan football team has had seven undefeated seasons.
+One of the most successful sports programs at St. Mary's-Colgan is the football team, which has won seven state championships and has produced several collegiate athletes.
+From 1974 to 2003, the St. Mary's-Colgan football team had seven undefeated seasons.
 Additionally, the team won 66 consecutive games from 2001 to 2004.
 The football team competes on Hutchinson Field which it shares with other local schools as allowed by the Pittsburg Community Schools.
-The current Head Coach is Shawn Seematter.

 Baseball

-Baseball has been the most successful program during the history of St. Mary's Colgan.
+Baseball has been the most successful program during the history of St. Mary's-Colgan.
 Throughout its history, the Panther baseball team has won 16 state championships and has produced a few collegiate athletes, similar to the football program.
 The Panther baseball team made a total of 30 championship game appearances from 1964 to 2011.
 Gary Schiefelbein set the school record of stolen bases in a season with 45 in 1992.

-Colgan went on a 7-peat state championship winning streak from 2004 to 2010.
-The current Head Coach is Mike Watt.
+St. Mary's-Colgan went on a 7-peat state championship winning streak from 2004 to 2010.

-State championships
+State Championships

 St. Mary's Colgan High School offers the following sports: